Cardinals’ coronavirus outbreak grows to 13 positives; another series postponed

 The Mets couldn't find Yoenis Cespedes at first.
 Then they confirmed he has opted out of the season.

-That decision has come under intense scrutiny, particularly after the league, by contrast, moved swiftly to postpone this weekend’s Cardinals-Brewers series in the wake of a handful of positives among the Cardinals.
+That decision has come under intense scrutiny, particularly after MLB, by contrast, moved swiftly to postpone this past weekend’s Cardinals-Brewers series in the wake of a handful of positives among the Cardinals.

-Regardless of fault, the outbreaks have shaken some players’ confidence in the safety of playing through a pandemic, as evidenced by five players opting out of the season since the opening weekend, when the Marlins outbreak first came into view.
+Regardless of fault, the outbreaks have shaken some players’ confidence in the safety of competing during a pandemic, as evidenced by five players opting out of the season since the opening weekend, when the Marlins’ outbreak came into view.
 The fifth of those players, veteran pitcher Shelby Miller, who was on the Brewers’ supplemental roster, announced his decision Monday.

 If there was good news for MLB, it was from the Phillies, who reported no new positive tests for the fourth straight day, paving the way for the resumption of their season Monday night in New York against the Yankees and suggesting the virus cannot easily jump from team to team in the course of competition.